AdaCore/learn/courses/intro-to-spark/book/01_Overview.rst

     end P;

 This code is correct.
-The call to ``Swap`` is safe, as two different components of the same record object cannot refer to the same object.
+The call to ``Swap`` is safe: two different components of the same record can't refer to the same object.

 Example #5
 ~~~~~~~~~~

-Here is a slight modification of the previous example using an array
+Here's a slight modification of the previous example using an array instead
-instead of a record. ``Swap_Indexes`` uses ``Swap`` on values stored in
+of a record: ``Swap_Indexes`` calls ``Swap`` on values stored in the array
-the array ``A``.
+``A``.

 .. code:: ada spark-flow